NxanIT/PolyominoZoomInSolution/README.md

 However due to the many solutions such a puzzle may have, a graph of all solutions may not give as much insight into this question.

-This project therefore eneralizes the above idea to create graphs with the following features: Given two numbers 1 <= n < m <= #polyominos
+This project therefore generalizes the above idea to create graphs with the following features: Given two numbers 1 <= n < m <= #polyominos
  - nodes are the equivalence classes of solutions modulo the composit closure of leq-n-connectedness;
    One equivalence class contains all the solutions, for which there exists a finite number of leq-n-changes to get from one solution to the other.